mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 ### Reusing the HTTP Connection

-Like for most webscraping and APIs, you should reuse the HTTP connection.
-This speeds up the download and reduces AEMO's server load (so they are less likely to take down the data one day).

-For example, if you are downloading all the price data with Requests in Python:
+f you are downloading files with Requests in Python you may write something like this:

 ```
 import requests